 E. Contractor and Other Third Party Access to Personal Information

-WordPress and Associated Vendors
+WordPress and Associated Contractors

-Our Website also uses “plugin” software from various third party vendors who serve WordPress users.
-These third parties may also gain access to data collected by or through WordPress at our site.
+Our Website is hosted on the WordPress system, provided by a company called Automattic.
+All data collected through our Website is collected by WordPress’ computers.
+If you are interested in WordPress’ privacy practices, visit WordPress.org.
+Our Website also uses “plugin” software from various third party contractors who serve WordPress users.
+We may change these plugins from time to time.
+These third parties may gain access to certain data collected by or through our Website.

 Google Analytics and Google Adwords